-MSU Study Away Programs include courses and internships at locations within the United States.
-A three or more credit Study Away (offered by the College of Social Science, another MSU College, or another university, if approved for transfer credit by MSU) meets the experiential learning requirement, subject to the following conditions: the student must complete the program and achieve a 2.0 or P in at least one of the program's courses.
+Study Away Programs include courses and internships at locations within the United States.
+A Study Away (offered by the College of Social Science, another MSU College, or another university, if approved for transfer credit by MSU) meets the experiential learning requirement, subject to the following conditions: students must complete the program and achieve a minimum 2.0 or P in at least one of the program's 3-credit courses.